mmore500/evolvability-blog/post/indirect-encoding.md

 However, the claim that a cell constituting the elephant contains more information than a single base pair should be noncontroversial.
 As the number of cells constituting an elephant far outstrip the number of base pairs in its genome, the elephant also nicely illustrates the disequilibrium between phenotypic characteristics and genotypic information enabled by indirect encoding.
 As would be expected, regularity is observed on many phenotypic aspects of the elephant, from its bilateral symmetry to the repeated occurrence of many near-identical proteins and cellular structures in each of the trillions of cells throughout the elephant.
-@Clune2011OnRegularity offer a similar comparison, perhaps a little closer to home, pointing out that in humans 25 000 genes describe a phenotype consisting of trillions of cells.
+[[Clune et al., 2011]](#Clune2011OnRegularity) offer a similar comparison, perhaps a little closer to home, pointing out that in humans 25 000 genes describe a phenotype consisting of trillions of cells.

 These two examples comparing genetic information to phenotypic characteristics in massively multicellular creatures might seem overly convenient.
 Unicellular creatures, for example, do not afford such a stark observation.